Capital One data breach affected 100 million in the US

 Just as Equifax announced a settlement for its massive data breach, Capital One has revealed that someone hacked into its systems earlier this year.
 According to the company, someone exploited a "configuration vulnerability" that allowed them to access and decrypt customer data affecting over 100 million people in the US, and about 6 million in Canada.

 The actual crime occurred on March 22nd and 23rd this year.
 For about 140,000 people the exposure included Social Security Numbers, and for 80,000 their linked bank account numbers as well.
-It claims that the FBI has identified and arrested the person responsible.
+The FBI has already arrested the person believed to be responsible, and the Washington Post points out court documents identifying them as a Seattle-area woman going by the handle "erratic."
+According to the New York Times, she is Paige Thompson, a software engineer.

 Developing...